doguma/Doby/README.md

 <!-- Project Summary -->
 ## Introduction

-Doby provides NLP analysis and visualization of the scholarly articles.
-It uses unigram, bigram and trigram frequency from the context of the searched keywords, to help users understand the topic in a different point of view.
-It also provides a random thesis generator via Markov chain and Machine Learning and an option of csv file export for trending articles and searched articles.
+Doby uses unigram, bigram and trigram frequency from the context of the searched articles, to help users understand the topic in a different point of view.
+It also provides a random thesis generator via Markov chain & Machine Learning and a convenient option of csv file export for trending articles and searched articles.

 ## Flow Chart